kisanms/Live_Tracker/README.md

   - manager can see the intervals location data of emp
   - Current location area name and date time with proper format
 - **Jan 21**
+  - update the change emplocnoti now with proper distance interval and battery efficient

 ## 🎉 Features Implementation